ShivgunGaming/wizbot/README.md

 - Upon successful verification, the member gains access to the server and is assigned a specified role.
 - If the verification fails (e.g., due to timeout), the bot removes the member from the server.

+## Inviting the Bot to Your Server 🚪

+To invite the Wizbot CAPTCHABOT to your server, use the following invite link: [Invite Wizbot](https://discord.com/oauth2/authorize?client_id=1239446199661232248&permissions=29681915919607&scope=bot)

 ## Contributing 🚀

 Contributions are welcome!
 If you have suggestions, feature requests, or found a bug, feel free to open an issue or submit a pull request.